The Bull and Mouth: A Lost London Coaching Inn

 Milo the Cretonian an ox slew with his fist and ate it up at one meal.
 Ye gods what a glorious twist.

-As for the choice of name, it comes from the fine English tradition to completely Bastardised a word.
+This name; Bull in Mouth, is actually nothing to do with a mouth or an animal.
+It comes from the fine English tradition to completely Bastardised a word.
 Sure enough, Bull and Mouth started out as the more elegant Boulogne Mouth, a nod to the French town and harbour besieged by Henry VIII in 1544, suggesting it was founded in the 16th century.

 Where was it?